What are the advantages of Dynamic Prioritization compared to others more commonly used, like “first in first out”?

-How can we forecast potential impact of a change done on a website?
+How can we forecast the potential impact of a change done on a website?

 - Assign value tags to site and business KPIs.
-Do that through research on attitudinal, behavioral and competitive data.
-Also run tests and talk to other departments to see things into perspective.
+Do that through research on attitudinal, behavioural and competitive data.
+Also, run tests and talk to other departments to see things into perspective.

-- Compare the opportunities you nominated by evaluating the cost, chances, profit vs. revenue, offline impact, time line to implement and payback.
+- Compare the opportunities you nominated by evaluating the cost, chances, profit vs revenue, offline impact, a timeline to implement and payback.
 But don’t forget the overall impact on the UX (User Experience).

 - Choose the ones that make sense and remain flexible.
 The web is a dynamic environment that changes all the time.
-Couple of weeks ahead you might see other opportunities & priorities.
+A couple of weeks ahead, you might see other opportunities & priorities.

 - Observe, analyze and evaluate.
 These three actions are the cornerstones of helping the estimation more exact through amassing experience and data gathering.